-Ensuring the protection of the internet's security and integrity and
+Ensuring the protection of the internet's security and integrity

-lowering the cost of Internet access for users in developing countries.
+Working towards creating policies that lower the cost of Internet access for users in developing countries.

 Working towards multilingualization of the Internet including email, search engines and native capability for Unicode.

-Access: and lowering the cost of Internet access for users in developing countries
+Access: Working towards lowering the cost of Internet access for users in developing countries

-CDT: and lowering the cost of Internet access for users in developing countries.
+CDT: Working towards lowering the cost of Internet access for users in developing countries.

-GPD: lowering the cost of Internet access for users in developing countries.
+GPD: Working towards lowering the cost of Internet access for users in developing countries.

 Exploring technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.

-CDT: Exploring technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.
+CDT: Encouraging stakeholders to work together to identify and address known technical weaknesses in ICTs and to increase speed and capability, while maintaining full interoperability and stability.

-USA: Exploring technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.
+USA: Supporting continuedtechnical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.

 Promoting affordable internet through infrastructure development and free competition.

-UNESCO: Promoting affordable internet through infrastructure development and free competition.
+UNESCO: Promoting affordable, accessible and multilingual internet through infrastructure development and free competition.

-CDT: Promoting affordable internet through infrastructure development and free competition.
+CDT: Promoting affordable internet through infrastructure development and competition.

-USA: Promoting affordable Internet through infrastructure development and free competition.
+USA: Promoting affordable Internet through infrastructure development and effective competition.

-Russia: Promoting affordable Internet through infrastructure development and free competition.
+Russia: Promoting affordable Internet access, especially in developing countries, through infrastructure development and free competition.

 Building enabling environments and ensuring the continued openness and neutrality.

-USA: Building enabling environments and ensuring the continued opennessInternet and neutrality.
+USA: Building enabling environments and ensuring the continued openness of the Internet.

 Enabling open, democratic, transparent and multistakeholder mechanisms for internet governance;

-ICANN: Enabling an open, democratic, transparent and multistakeholder mechanism for internet governance;
+ICANN: Enabling an open, democratic, transparent and multistakeholder mechanism for internet governance, enabling all stakeholders to participate on an equal footing.

-Russia: Enabling an open, democratic, transparent and multistakeholder mechanism for internet governance
+Russia: Enabling an open, democratic, transparent and multistakeholder mechanism for internet governance, according to the respective roles and responsibilities of each stakeholder

 Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

+UK: [Continuation of enhanced cooperation, to enable governments and other stakeholders, on an equal footing, to carry out their roles and responsibilities, with respect to public policy issues pertaining to the Internet.] – WSIS para 69 issue – CSTD Working Group on Enhanced Cooperation is currently discussing issue and is due to report in Spring 2014.

 ICANN: Deleted

-Egypt: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Egypt: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet but not in the day-to-day technical and operational matters, that do not impact on international public policy issues.

-ISOC: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+ISOC: Enhancing cooperation of all stakeholder and enabling governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

-Access: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Access: Strengthening enhanced cooperation, to enable governments, as well as all stakeholders, to carry out their roles and responsibilities on an equal footing, in international public policy issues pertaining to the Internet.

-CDT: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+CDT: enhanced cooperationin international public policy issues pertaining to the Internet.

-USA: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+USA: Promoting and strengthening enhanced cooperation, to enable governments, as well as other stakeholders on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

-Sweden: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Sweden: This is under progress already, through the CSTD WGEH

-Russia: Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Russia: Actualization of enhanced cooperation, so that governments carry out, on an equal footing, their roles and responsibilities in international public policy issues pertaining to the Internet.

+APIG: Acceleration of the globalization of ICANN and IANA functions.

 Cybersecurity